aharris206/Project-01/README.md

 Where are we seeing wildfires in CA and how big are these fires?

+# Figures

-# Drought Levels in CA from 2000 - Present
+### Drought Levels in CA from 2000 - Present
 ![Drought Levels in CA from 2000 - Present](https://github.com/aharris206/Project_01/blob/Maddy/Images/Drought%20Level%20over%20time_Final.png)

 Figure 2 is displaying occurances of drought condiations over time.
 We can see more occurrences of extreme drought levels (Categories D2 - D4) occurring from 2015 - present compared to previous years.

-# California areas under drought conditions from 2000 - Present
+### California areas under drought conditions from 2000 - Present
 ![Area under drought conditions](https://github.com/aharris206/Project_01/blob/Maddy/Images/CA%20area%20in%20drought_Final.png)

 Figure 3 shows the areas of CA experience the higher drought levels (Categories D2 - D4).
 We can see that there are more areas that experiance D2 - D4 levels of drought more often in 2012 - present.